 Check out the additional resources on preventing COVID-19 scams below and check for updates on these sites regularly.

 - Consumer Financial Protection Bureau

 - Fannie Mae

 - HUD Office of Inspector General

-8. Report fraud
+8. Report scams

 If you believe you’ve been a victim, contact Mr. Cooper through our secure message center online or at 888-480-2432.
 To report scams to the federal government, contact the FBI or Federal Trade Commission or the Federal Housing Finance Agency Office of Inspector General.
 For additional resources, visit the “Report Scams and Frauds” page at USA.gov.
 Your complaint may protect others.